bitcointranscripts/bitcointranscripts/wasabi-research-club/coinshuffle-plusplus-part-2.md

 In this big picture.
 So, actually I could basically put CoinJoin instead here probably and it would still be a valid picture.
 The basic idea here is that with CoinJoin or CoinShuffle or CoinMixing in general, also TumbleBit is in the same category, we can't do so much in terms of privacy, but we are pretty compatible with Bitcoin because it works currently in Bitcoin.
-Of course, if you want more privacy, you can have fancy zero-knowledge proofs and other technologies like zero-cash or whatever.
+Of course, if you want more privacy, you can have fancy zero-knowledge proofs and other technologies like Zerocash or whatever.
 But this will never be integrated in Bitcoin, I guess.
-And then there's something in the middle, maybe, that I can briefly mention in the end here, which is value shuffle.
+And then there's something in the middle, maybe, that I can briefly mention in the end here, which is ValueShuffle.
 If you can have amount of privacy in Bitcoin by adding something like confidential transactions, then mixing suddenly gets better and you can have better privacy even with mixing.
 This will be very useful.

 ## Coin mixing.

-**TIm Ruffing:** 00:04:19
+**Tim Ruffing:** 00:04:19

 Okay, this is a CoinJoin seminar.
 So again, we can quickly go over the slide because I don't need to explain you how mixing works.